Reassurances About Genital Herpes During Pregnancy and Birth

 How Can Herpes Simplex Spread to an Infant?

-Herpes simplex is most often spread to an infant during birth if the mother has HSV in the birth canal during delivery.
+Herpes simplex is most often spread to an infant during birth if the parent has HSV in the birth canal during delivery.

-HSV can also be spread to the baby if he or she is kissed by someone with an active cold sore.
+HSV can also be spread to the baby if they're kissed by someone with an active cold sore.